apache/mesos/docs/external-containerizer.md

 protobuf message along via stdin.
 Some invocations on the ECP also expect to deliver a result protobuf message back via stdout.
-All protobuf messages are prefixed by their original length - this is sometimes referred to as “Record-IO”-format.
+All protobuf messages are prefixed by their original length - this is sometimes referred to as "Record-IO"-format.
 See [Record-IO De/Serializing Example](#record-io-deserializing-example).

 **COMMAND < INPUT-PROTO > RESULT-PROTO**